testpress/streams-docs/docs/server-api/live-stream.md

 ```
 ## Delete Live Stream API

-To delete an individual live stream in the organization, send an HTTP DELETE request to the API Endpoint.
+To delete an individual live stream in the organization, send an HTTP DELETE request to the API Endpoint , with the [authentication Header](../server-api/authentication.md).
 This API supports the deletion of both live and scheduled live streams.
 Please note that a live stream must be created before attempting to delete it.

-**Endpoint**
 ```bash
 https://app.tpstreams.com/api/v1/<organization_id>/assets/<asset_id>/
 ```